-The Gardenia Society was founded by Nicole Holiday in 1972.
-Yes, Nicole Holiday is Billie Holiday’s younger step-sister.
-Nicole thought it was very important to have a non-commercial, non-judgemental source of truth around Billie Holiday.
-Nicole spent much of her time and fortune attempting to fight off those that sought to sensationalize and commercialize Billie.
-From these efforts; The Billie Holiday Memorial Foundation was created.
-Efforts quickly ran into legal challenges from multiple parties.
-Chief among them was Billie’s estate claimed by her reported husband Louis McKay.
+The Gardenia Society was originally part of The Billie Holiday Memorial Foundation formed by Nicole Holiday in 1972.
+Nicole Holiday is Billie Holiday’s step-sister and she wanted to leave a non-commercial, non-judgemental, impartial source of truth about Billie Holiday.
+Nicole spent much of her time and fortune attempting to fight off those who sought to sensationalize and commercialize Billie.
+From this desire, The Billie Holiday Memorial Foundation was created.
+Efforts quickly ran into legal challenges from multiple parties, chief among them was Billie’s estate claimed by her reported husband Louis McKay.

 The Gardenia Society’s Mission

-The Gardenia Society spends our efforts non in combating Billie’s estate or brand but rather in the telling of her story within the larger story of the development of Jazz.
+The Gardenia Society spends our efforts not in combating Billie’s estate or brand but rather in the telling of her story within the larger story of the development of Jazz.

-Jazz itself is a development of the black community in the Southern US and Caribean.
-By black community, we mean those who were defined by law as – not white – which included the creole peoples of the South.
-Jazz rose to prominence during Billie’s lifetime partly due to the technology of recording and the distribution of those records throughout the US and further.
+Jazz itself is derived from the black community in the Southern US and Caribean.
+By black community, we mean those who were defined by law as – not white – which included the Creole peoples of the South.
+Jazz rose to prominence during Billie’s lifetime partly due to the technology of recording and the distribution of those records throughout the world.

 Now, The Gardenia Society has accepted the challenge to discuss these roots of American Music.
 We intend to discuss the history of black people in America and the ongoing relationship between the black community and other cultures which began melting together as America grew.

 We, therefore, intend to discuss music – blues, gospel, jazz but also folk, pop, R&B, rap, EDM, etc. In addition, we hope to begin shining a light and challenging long-held beliefs related to the history and contribution of the black people of America.